sparsity-group/sparsity-group.github.io/index.md

 Wisconsin&ndash;Madison](https://www.wisc.edu/), where I am advised by [Robert
 D. Nowak](https://nowak.ece.wisc.edu/).

-I also recieved my M.S. in [Electrical Engineering](https://www.engr.wisc.edu/department/electrical-computer-engineering/) from the [University of Wisconsin&ndash;Madison](https://www.wisc.edu/) in 2019.
+I also received my M.S. in [Electrical Engineering](https://www.engr.wisc.edu/department/electrical-computer-engineering/) from the [University of Wisconsin&ndash;Madison](https://www.wisc.edu/) in 2019.
 Before moving to Madison, I was an undergraduate student at the [University of